phx/binex/README.md

 It's also very handy on Windows, for obvious reasons.

+More than likely, you are going to want to run everything as root, so simply `sudo -s` after launching the container.
+I have added the `ubuntu` user mainly for testing privilege escalation.

 Scroll down to the bottom for a [probably non-exhaustive] list of all installed scripts, tools, and utilities.
 More will be added in time.

 **There are a few different ways to run `binex`:**